WanjikuN/node_app_playbook/README.md

 ```
 * Once configuration is done, visit http://<server_ip> in a browser
 ---
-## Issues
+## Issues solved

-No output on browser yet
+No output on browser
+* solve this by adjusting path to forever module